timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 DERIVED
 ^^^^^^^
-A derived field is a hidden field whose value depends on an other component.
-The yaml key ``derivedFrom`` should contain the key of the component it depends on.
+A derived field is a hidden field whose value depends on an other field.
+The yaml key ``derivedFrom`` should contain the key of the field it depends on.
-When a value is selected in the parent component a matching value for the derived component is searched in csv file or the value with the same index is picked from the values list.
+When a value is selected in the parent field a matching value for the derived field is searched in csv file or the value with the same index is picked from the values list.

-The CSV file should have at least two columns and start wiht the key of the parent component in the first column followed by the values for the parent component, the other columns should contain the key of the derived component in the first row followed by the matching values.
+The CSV file should have at least two columns and start with the key of the parent field in the first column followed by the values for the parent field, the other columns should contain the key(s) of the derived field(s) in the first row followed by the matching values.

 Example derived field with config in a CSV file: